Kehat365/which-bin/README.md

 │   └── city_bins.json      # JSON file with sorting rules for each city
 ├── frontend/
-│   ├── assets/             # Folder for static assets like images │   ├── src/                # Source folder for additional front-end code │   ├── index.html          # Main HTML file for the front end
+│   ├── assets/             # Folder for static assets like images │   ├── index.html          # Main HTML file for the front end
 │   ├── script.js           # JavaScript for front-end interaction
 │   └── styles.css          # CSS file for styling
 ├── mlflows/
 │   ├── mlartifacts/        # MLflow artifacts
 │   └── mlruns/             # Folder for MLflow runs
-├── pipelines/              # Folder for data pipelines and training workflows ├── .gitattributes          # Git attributes for managing file types ├── Dockerfile              # Dockerfile for containerizing the app ├── requirements.txt        # Python dependencies
+├── scripts/                # Folder for pipelines and training workflows ├── .gitattributes          # Git attributes for managing file types ├── Dockerfile              # Dockerfile for containerizing the app ├── requirements.txt        # Python dependencies